fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 ```

 !!! info
     Only **one response** will be sent to the client.
-It might be one of the error responses or it will be the response from the *path operation*.
+It might be one of the error responses, or it will be the response from the *path operation*.

     After one of those responses is sent, no other response can be sent.